Virginia Tech® home

 What is the Human Powered Sub team?

 Human Powered Submarine at Virginia Tech (HPS) is an undergraduate engineering design team focused on building a human piloted and pedaled submarine.
-To accomplish this goal we work in five separate sub-teams: electronics, safety and ergonomics, hydrodynamics, controls, and structures.
+To accomplish this goal we work in four separate sub-teams: electronics, hydrodynamics, controls, and structures.
 Work begins with a design year where the major plans and architecture are formed; this is proceeded by a build year where that design is fabricated.
-From here the team facilitates scuba certification so that the design can be finalized and validated during pool and quarry tests.
-Lastly, the design is put to the test during the international submarines races.
+Throughout both years, the team facilitates scuba certification so that the design can be finalized and validated during pool and quarry tests.
+The team's design is put to the test during the International Submarine Races.

 The human powered sub team at competition in a pool.